Cremuss/blender-data-baker/README.md

 Since each frame is *adjacent* in the texture, the pixel interpolation that naturally occurs when sampling a texture on the GPU can be used to **get frame linear interpolation for free**. *UVs between two frames will average them*, allowing the V axis to be *scrolled* for smooth animation.

+[img](Documentations/Images/)

 > [!IMPORTANT]
-> UVs may be stored in 16 bits by default in some game-engines, including Unreal Engine and so precision issue might become an issue with large textures.
-Thus interpolation might occur between frames but also between pixels as well, something that is discussed in later sections
+> UVs may be stored in 16 bits by default in some game-engines, including Unreal Engine.
+Thus, precision issue might arise with larger textures and undesired interpolation might occur between frames but also between vertices as well, something that can be prevented using Nearest sampling which however no longer allows to leverage pixel interpolation to get frame interpolation for free.
+This is further discussed in later sections

-[img](Documentations/Images/)

-That said, this can be *troublesome* for several reasons, which we'll cover in more detail later.
-For now, let's focus on one issue that arises when **baking multiple animations** and **looping a specific one**.
+Frame interpolation can be troublesome when **baking multiple animations** and **looping a specific one**.
 VATs are often used to **render and animate crowds**, where some kind of state machine *selects* and *cycles through animations*.
 This merely involves *clamping the V coordinate* to a specific *clip's range* and *wrapping* it around when needed.

 [img](Documentations/Images/)